-The program is written mainly targeting Python 3.5 and should work in 3.6.
+The program is written mainly targeting Python 3.5 and 3.7, but should support later releases as well.
+See the setup. py classification for an authoritative reference.
 Python 2.7 is not supported anymore.

 The SQL storage layer is badly written and is known to trigger locking issues with SQLite when doing multiprocessing.
 The global LOCK object could be used to work around this issue but that could mean pretty bad coupling.
 A good inspiration may be the beets story about this problem.
 And of course, another alternative would be to considering something like SQLalchemy instead of rolling our own ORM.
+There has, however, been some improvements to the locking recently, although that has been done with thread instead of process-specific locks.